Skip to content

 Parameters:

-• time_range data are taken for this time range; only ts_from and ts_to are used; step is always determined by the system, depending on data available for the given period
+are used; the step is always determined by the system, depending on data available for the given period. -

-• fs filesystem to show information - "root" is always included, other possible values are system-dependent
+: Filesystem to show information - "root" is always included, other possible values are system-dependent.

 This query returns disk usage (in bytes) broken down by: